 The Pacaso differenceSo that’s fractional ownership vs. timeshares vs. clubs.
 Then there’s Pacaso.Pacaso’s professionally managed LLC co-ownership model offers a better, smarter, more modern way to own a second home.
 It's as if a few families came together to purchase a home, but without any of the risk and hassle associated with the DIY co-ownership process.

 - True real estate property ownership that moves in value with the whole-home market.
 As a true owner, any equity realized is yours.

-- Ownership of a single-family home, not just the right to use a condo or hotel room.
+- Ownership of a residential home, not just the right to use a condo or hotel room.

 - A smaller owner group.
 Instead of up to 52 owners with timeshares, a Pacaso has a maximum of eight.

 - Exclusive use by vetted owners and their guests through an equitable scheduling system, with no third-party rentals allowed.

 - Dramatically lower operating costs with zero markup on items such as property management and repairs.